Connecticut Electric 30 Amp 6 Circuit Manual Transfer Switch

 1. Buy What You Can Afford

-If you don’t want to spend a fortune on a 45-kilowatt version (which you may not even need), get the 20- or 25-kilowatt version instead.
+If you don’t want to spend a fortune on a 45-kilowatt version (which you may not even need), get the 20-kilowatt version instead (which is load shedding and still will power your entire home.

-In most instances, the 25-kilowatt model will power an entire house without any problems.
-We can design a system to fit your budget and customize which circuits to back up and energize
+In most instances, the 20-kilowatt model will power an entire house without any problems.
+We can design a system to fit your budget and customize which circuits to back up and energize in your home.

 2. Hire a Licensed Electrician